shareaholic/shareaholic-api-docs/api_related_content.md

   https://recs.shareaholic.com/rec/

     ?api_key=   (required)
-    &location=  (required; example: http://www.google.com/ - url of the source page) &internal=  (required; integer - the number of internal pages to return in the response.
+    &location=  (required; example: http://www.google.com/ - the URL for which the API should return Related Content for) &internal=  (required; integer - the number of internal pages to return in the response.
 The actual amount returned may be less than requested)
     &sponsored= (optional; integer -  Indicates the number of sponsored pages to return in the response.
 The actual amount returned may be less than requested)
-    &canonical= (optional; the canonical URL of the page if known)
+    &canonical= (optional; the canonical URL of the page to return Related Content for)

 **Example request:**